inex/ixp-manager-docs-md/docs/features/docstore.md

 However, there is no reasonable need that we can see to retain individual downloads for more than 6 months.
 As such, these are automatically expunged by the scheduler.

 Note also that all we record is user ID, file ID and time.
-No IP address or other infromation is recorded.
+No IP address or other information is recorded.

 ## Access Considerations